Amazon Product Pricing Strategy: Maximize Profit in 2026

 Product Visibility

 Amazon loves listings that convert.
-If your price point isn’t pulling in clicks or sales, the algorithm will quietly show you the door.
+If your price point isn’t pulling in clicks or sales, the algorithm will quietly show you the door, often negatively impacting your Amazon conversion rate by category.
 And once your listing drops in search, climbing back up takes serious effort or serious ad spend.

 Customer Trust and Perceived Value